-&lt;sup>13The properties of complex predicates can be found in many phenomena in the language.
+13 The properties of complex predicates can be found in many phenomena in the language.
 For the analyses in the similar vein, see Kim and Yang (2004a) for Korean auxiliary constructions, Kim and Yang (2008) for passive constructions, Kim and Yang (2007) for bound constructions, Kim et al. (2007) for light verb constructions.

-&lt;sup>14Korean also employs the so-called IHRC (internally headed relative clause).
+14 Korean also employs the so-called IHRC (internally headed relative clause).
 The KRG also deals with such relative clause constructions.
-See Kim (2006) for the analysis and its implementation in the LKB.
+See Kim (2006b) for the analysis and its implementation in the LKB.